 docker-compose logs: to view the logs of all containers defined in the docker-compose.yml file.
 For example, the command "docker-compose logs" will output the logs of all containers from the docker-compose.yml file.

-Commands for managing containers at work:
+Commands for managing running containers:

-docker-compose start: to start all stopped containers defined in the docker-compose.yml file.
-For example, the "docker-compose start" command will start all stopped containers from the docker-compose.yml file.
+- docker-compose start: to start all stopped containers defined in the docker-compose.yml file.
+For example, the command "docker-compose start" will start all stopped containers from the docker-compose.yml file.

 Commands for managing networks: